TheNetsky/Microsoft-Rewards-Script/scripts/api/README.md

 When `API_TOKEN` is set, **every endpoint** requires the token, including `/`, `/health`, diagnostic files, and the SSE stream.

+The server token can be configured either persistently with `API_TOKEN` or for a one-time launch with `npm run api -- --token "YOUR_API_TOKEN"`.
+An environment or `.env` value takes precedence when both are present.
+The token is fixed for the lifetime of the API process; restart the server to change authentication mode or use a different token.

 The token can be supplied in one of three ways.